 Fiefdom is part of Socialtrack.
 If you’re into mountain biking or BMX, you may have seen us featured through various media channels showing our work.
 Socialtrack originally started as a mountain bike club, then we got more into active travel and finally, we realised that “action sports” are a great way to get kids into active travel and keep them out of trouble.

-As time went on, we have expanded on this and run holiday hunger programmes and courses for young people who are out of work and education.
+As time went on, we have expanded on this and run holiday hunger programmes and courses for young people out of work and education.
 We work in some of the most deprived communities in Scotland, and the ability of bikes (and boards and scooters) to change the lives of some of these young people is amazing.

 Red Bull made a wee thing about it in this video for their pump track racing series.

-To be neutral about energy drinks here is one with a Monster rider, Brendog.
+To be neutral about energy drinks, here is one with a Monster rider, Brendog.